 What is Latigo leather used for?

 Latigo leather is used to manufacture many products.
-But it is mainly used to produce products that are in constant use and require great durabilities like belts, straps, pet collars, riding tack, boots, and bags.
+But it is mainly used to produce products that are in constant use and require great durability like leather biker jackets, belts, straps, pet collars, riding tack, boots, and bags.

 Is Latigo leather waterproof?